The Burning (Seinfeld): Plot

 Kramer and Mickey Abbott get an acting gig playing sick for medical students and are assigned gonorrhea and bacterial meningitis, respectively.
 Kramer gives an impressive theatrical performance surrounding the burning sensation during urination for the med students.
 Kramer is concerned about being typecast when the hospital wants him to perform gonorrhea again the next week, due to his stellar performance.
 Kramer is attacked by Mickey after trying to take over Mickey's assigned role of cirrhosis of the liver.

 Jerry's girlfriend Sophie calls him with an "it's me" greeting, but he does not recognize her voice.
 When Sophie uses the unwelcome "it's me" greeting on Jerry's answering machine, George suggests he return the favor when he calls back.
 Sophie does not recognize Jerry's voice on the phone; thinking that Jerry is a different friend, she reveals that she has not told Jerry about an incident she calls "the tractor story", leaving George and Jerry to speculate on what the tractor story may be.
 Jerry sees a scar on Sophie's leg and assumes it was from a tractor accident; Sophie tries to tell Jerry the tractor story, but he tells her that he already knows about it.
 Kramer and Mickey enter, still arguing about being given (the role of) gonorrhea, and Sophie tells them her tractor story: that she got gonorrhea from riding a tractor in her bathing suit.
-Kramer tells her that her story is impossible, and she says that's what her boyfriend told her had happened (with the implication that her boyfriend gave her gonorrhea).
+Kramer tells her that her story is impossible, but she maintains this was what her boyfriend told her happened (with the implication that her boyfriend gave her gonorrhea).
 After hearing this, Jerry breaks up with her, leaving the relationship on a comedic high note.

 Production

-Jennifer Crittenden directed the episode.
+Jennifer Crittenden wrote the episode.
 This episode is dedicated to the memory of Lloyd Bridges, who died on March 10, 1998.
 Bridges played Izzy Mandelbaum in "The English Patient" and "The Blood".

+Mickey actor Danny Woodburn did his performance of cirrhosis of the liver as a William Shatner impression because he knew that George actor Jason Alexander was a big fan of Star Trek and would get a laugh out of it.

-"The tractor story" is an homage to the Happy Days episode "Fonzie the Substitute" which similarly has its comedic climax when a troubled young woman reveals she thought she got pregnant by necking in a bathing suit.
+"The tractor story" is an homage to the Happy Days episode "Fonzie the Substitute", which similarly has its comedic climax when a troubled young woman reveals she thought she got pregnant by necking in a bathing suit.